What’s New with the Foothills Pool Project?

 + When does the project begin?

-The construction is slated to begin in mid-April.
+The construction is slated to begin in late-April/early May.

 + Will the Foothills Clubhouse and Fitness Center still be open for residents to use?
 Will any area of the Clubhouse be off limits for residents during the renovation?